Opens only once this year. This year begins March 2023.

 “Today, writing, for me, is above all a battle to avoid lying” - Elena Ferrante

-Last year's Snakes class was incredibly successful, and it coalesced what I have been wanting to focus on for more than 15 years.
+The last two years' Snakes classes were incredibly successful, and they coalesced what I have been wanting to focus on for more than 15 years, namely-

 How to put your own depths on the page.